-- Four weeks prior to the upcoming session starts. - Late After the normal registration period, late registration fee will be assessed.
+- Early Two weeks prior to the upcoming session starts. - Normal Last Tuesday of the current session. - Late After the normal registration period, late registration fee will be assessed.

 Note: Registration periods are subject to change due to inclement weather and/or unforeseen circumstances.